 Colorado Space Heroes Hall of Fame

-In 2016, the Space Foundation created the Colorado Space Heroes Hall of Fame to inspire future space heroes; celebrate those who have contributed most significantly to the development and success of Colorado’s space economy; and highlight Colorado’s leading role for all things space.
+In 2016, Space Foundation created the Colorado Space Heroes Hall of Fame to inspire future space heroes, celebrate those who have contributed most significantly to the development and success of Colorado’s space economy, and highlight Colorado’s leading role in all things space.

-The award is presented every two years to outstanding individuals who have made personal or professional contributions in the space arena that span a decade or more, and who have lived or worked in Colorado to a significant extent.
+The award is presented to outstanding individuals who have made personal or professional contributions in the space arena that span a decade or more, and who have lived or worked in Colorado to a significant extent.

-Honorees are determined by a solicitation of nominations and review by a volunteer selection committee recruited each year by the Space Foundation.
-Honorees are inducted into the Colorado Space Heroes Hall of Fame at an invitation-only reception, to be held in Denver.
-Proceeds help benefit Space Foundation STEM education programs, inspiring students to reach for the stars!
+Honorees are determined by a solicitation of nominations and review of those nominations by a volunteer selection committee recruited each year by Space Foundation.
+Honorees are subsequently inducted into the Colorado Space Heroes Hall of Fame in a special reception.
+Proceeds help benefit Space Foundation STEM education programs, inspiring students to reach for the stars.

-Contact us to inquire about sponsorship opportunities for Colorado Space Heroes Hall of Fame or other Space Foundation programs and initiatives, or to learn more about our organization.
+Contact us to inquire about sponsorship opportunities for the Colorado Space Heroes Hall of Fame and other Space Foundation programs, or to learn more about our organization.

 2020 Colorado Space Heroes Hall of Fame Honorees